-An essential property of a measurement, often overlooked, is the ability of the apparatus A to register the indication of the pointer.
-Here this is ensured by the large value of the number N of spins of M, which entails a neat separation between the two ferromagnetic states of M and their extremely long lifetime.
-This stability warrants a permanent and robust registration.
-The large value of N is also an essential ingredient in the proof of the uniqueness of the indication fo the pointer in each run (§ 11.2.4).
-In both the paramagnetic state and the ferromagnetic states, the pointer variable m presents statistical fluctuations negligible as $1/\sqrt{N}$ .
-Moreover, breaking of invariance makes quantum coherences ineffective (§ 11.2.4).
-The nature of the order parameter, a macroscopic magnetization, also makes the result accessible to reading, processing or printing.
-These properties cannot be implemented in models for which the pointer is a microscopic object.
+An essential property of a measurement, often overlooked, is the ability of the apparatus A to register the indication 3706 of the pointer.
+Here this is ensured by the large value of the number N of spins of M, which entails a neat separation 3707 between the two ferromagnetic states of M and their extremely long lifetime.
+This stability warrants a permanent 3708 and robust registration.
+The large value of N is also an essential ingredient in the proof of the uniqueness of the 3709 indication fo the pointer in each run (§ 11.2.3).
+In both the paramagnetic state and the ferromagnetic states, the 3710 pointer variable m presents statistical fluctuations negligible as $1/\sqrt{N}$.
+Moreover, breaking of invariance makes 3711 quantum coherences ineffective (§ 11.2.3).
+The nature of the order parameter, a macroscopic magnetization, also 3712 makes the result accessible to reading, processing or printing.
+These properties cannot be implemented in models for 3713 which the pointer is a microscopic object.
+3714

-The coupling between the tested spin S and the apparatus A has been chosen in such a way that the observable $\hat{s}z$ is conserved, $[\hat{s}z, \hat{H}] = 0$ , so as to remain unperturbed during its measurement.
-This coupling triggers the beginning of the registration process, which thereby ends up in a situation which informs us about the physical state of S at the final moment, so that the process might be used as a measurement.
+The coupling between the tested spin S and the apparatus A has been chosen in such a way that the observable \hat{s}z is conserved, $[\hat{s}z, \hat{H}] = 0$, so as to remain unperturbed during its measurement.
+This coupling triggers the beginning of the registration process, which thereby ends up in a situation which informs us about the the physical state of S at a certain moment, so that the process might be used as a measurement.
 This requires a sufficiently large value of the coupling constant g which characterizes the interaction of S and M.

-Once the probability distribution of the magnetization m has left the vicinity of m = 0 to move towards either $+m_F$ or $-m_F$ , the motion of this pointer is driven by the bath through the coupling $\gamma$ between M and B. Somewhat later the interaction g between S and A becomes ineffective and can as well be switched off.
+Once the probability distribution of the magnetization m has left the vicinity of m = 0 to move towards either + $m{\rm F}$ or $-m{\rm F}$, the motion of this pointer is driven by the bath through the coupling γ between M and B. Somewhat later the interaction g between S and A becomes ineffective and can be switched off.
 It is the interplay between the metastability of the initial state of A, the initial triggering of M by S, and the ensuing action of B on M which ensures an amplification of the initial perturbation.
 This amplification is necessary since the indication of the pointer M, which is macroscopic, should reflect an effect caused by the tested system S, which is microscopic - the very essence of a measurement.